Welcome to the Higher Education Graduate Program

 Now Accepting Applications for Fall 2020 Online Program

 Priority Application Deadline: April 1, 2019.
 Other applications may be accepted until July 1 or the cohort is filled.

 Admission Requirements: Masters degree from an accredited college or university; complete application to the Graduate School; GRE scores waived, 3.0 or higher GPA recommended.

 Contact: Dr. Andrew Koricich, Program Director.

-Click here for more information about this Distance Education program.
+Click here for more information about this App State Online program.

 Accepting Applications for MA in Higher Education on Campus